OpenTermsArchive/docs/content/terms/explanation/range-selectors.md

 ## Range selectors

+When no unique wrapper element exists for the whole terms content, there is no easy way to select the content with only CSS selectors.
 Content between two elements in a document can be selected using a range selector, regardless of their DOM position.
-When no unique wrapper element exists for the whole terms content and their is no easy way to select the content with only CSS selectors, range selectors can be utilized.
-The concept is inspired by the [Range API](https://developer.mozilla.org/en-US/docs/Web/API/Range), where content is defined by start and end points that may be inclusive or exclusive.
-The format is defined as a JSON object in the following way:
+The concept is inspired by the DOM [Range API](https://developer.mozilla.org/en-US/docs/Web/API/Range), where content is defined by start and end points that may be included or excluded.
+The format is defined as a JSON object:

 ```json
 {